memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 ---

 To connect Memgraph to a Kafka stream, we obviously need an existing stream.
-As Kafka itself is a quite complex system, we don't aim to to teach you about it.
+As Kafka itself is a quite complex system, we don't aim to teach you about it.
 If you are not familiar with Kafka, then please check out their [quickstart guide](https://kafka.apache.org/quickstart) to get familiar with it.
-In the followings we assume that a Kafka server is available at on the 9092 port of thelocal machine ('localhost:9092`) as the default configuration of the Kafka quick start guide.
+In the followings, we assume that a Kafka server is available on the 9092 port of the local machine ('localhost:9092`) as the default configuration of the Kafka quick start guide.

 ## Configuring Memgraph